maranasgroup/optstoic-python/README.md

 - Next, clone this repository in your `project_folder` and setup.
 This should install all the Python dependencies.
 ```
+# Create a new project folder
+mkdir project_folder
 cd project_folder
 # Activate your environment
 source optstoic_env/bin/activate